 - Garlic: I like to use fresh garlic since the dip is baked, but you can use garlic powder if you want.

 - Lump crab meat: this comes in a can.
 Do not confuse real crab meat with imitation crab meat or crab sticks.
-Real crab meat is way better, and you only need a 6oz can.

 How To Make Crab Rangoon Dip

 - Preheat the oven to 350F.
 Using a medium-sized bowl, mix all ingredients until smooth.

 - Place mixture in an oven-safe baking dish and bake for 25-30 mins or until brown on the top and bubbly.